-- 1. IP awareness raising and capacity building initiatives should be conceived and programmed in accordance with a comprehensive overall strategy (instead of being ad hoc).
-These strategies should include marketing plans for the overall IP services for SMEs and for each capacity building initiative. - 2.
-Methodologies should be developed and institutionalized to empower officials of SMEs CD to carry out in-depth needs assessments with a view to identifying and prioritize needs and priorities, often very diverging, of the various types of national SMEs. - 3.
-Databases of contact details for national SMEs, as well as of other national institutions providing assistance to SMEs, and experts should be developed. - 4.
-Full time human resource and adequate budgets should be allocated to the SMEs CD. - 5.
-Annual work plans should include actions relating to IP awareness and capacity building initiatives and a specific budget should be allocated. - 6.
-Such staff should be adequately trained in all relevant aspects of SMEs support service, as well as in training and public speaking techniques. - 7.
-In addition to training the staff of the SMEs CD, capacity building programs should be conceived and organized for the benefit of: - a.
-SMEs representatives - b.
-Police officials - c.
-Custom officials - d.
-Judges and prosecutors - 8.
-Awareness raising, seminars, hand-on workshops should be organized particularly in the following themes: - a.
+- 10. Awareness raising, seminars, hand-on workshops should be organized particularly in the following themes: - a.
 Registration procedures for the various IPRs - b.
 Patent and trademark licensing - c.
 IP piracy and counterfeiting (their effects and how to fight against them) - d.
-General IP training for SMEs. - 9.
-Ad hoc web site, publications, business guides, newsletter, audio visual materials should be developed.
-WIPO's SMES Division documents and materials should be translated into Khmer and adapted to the local context. - 10.
-Success stories and case studies of effective use of IP by SMEs should be collected, analyzed and made available. - 11.
-Regional seminars should be organized with a view to establishing synergies between SMEs CDs of various ASEAN countries. - 12.
-Discounts on patents, trademarks and industrial designs filing fees should be established for SMEs (of up to 15 employees). - 13.
-Excessive institutional fragmentation should be reduced and resources optimized by unifying the various governmental bodies dealing with SMEs into one-stop-shop for SMEs that should provide support also in the field of IP. - 14.
+General IP training for SMEs. - (Please refer to section 3C for more details) - 11.
+An ad hoc web site, publications, business guides, newsletter, audio visual materials should be developed.
+Selected documents and materials produced by WIPO's SME Division should be translated into Khmer and adapted to the local context. - 12.
+Success stories and case studies on effective use of IP by SMEs should be collected, analyzed and made available. - 13.
+Regional seminars should be organized with a view to establishing synergies between SME CDs of various ASEAN countries. - 14.
 Networking opportunities among Cambodian SMEs and between associations of SMEs in various foreign countries should be enhanced. - 15.
-IP-related curricula should be developed and inserted in commerce and business curricula.

-- 16. The IP SMEs CD should establish a calendar of events for the benefit of internal and external stakeholders, without depending on financial support by international donors or requesting institutions.
-Relating to this, the SMEs CD could produce its own publications, brochures and books to promote knowledge and awareness of IP. - 17.
-The various training programs should be systematically evaluated to assess the impact on the participants, their satisfaction with the subjects and the presentations, the quality of lecturers and presenters, etc. Ideally, the SMEs CD should establish a system to measure the impact of their training events in the short and medium term (by adapting to the local context the "Kirkpatrick model" for evaluation. - 18.
-The SMEs CD should enter into formal memorandums of understanding with the various Departments handling IP matters (ie: the Department of IPRs in particular, but also the Department of Industrial Property and the Department of Copyright and Related Rights) in order to better coordinate all their activities, and in particular their provision of services and training events for the benefit of SMEs.
-For this purpose, it is suggested to establish a Steering Committee that meets at least once or twice per month to ensure that the various areas of IP are not taught in isolation, but in a coordinated manner. - 19.
-Similarly, it should enter into formal memorandums of understanding with all main enforcement agencies with a view not only to performing their respective responsibilities in a more coordinated manner, but also to providing joint training and capacity building to SMEs representatives. - 20.
-The SMEs CD should establish a functioning Information and Documentation center, with the following responsibilities: - Publishing of informative books, brochures, and magazines on its activities, including upcoming and past training programs; - Publishing of documents, brochures, magazines related to industrial property rights targeting users in foreign countries, with a view to attracting the protection of foreign IPRs in Cambodia, with consequent inflow of Foreign Direct Investments (FDIs); - Operating and maintaining the services of an Industrial Property Library; - Maintaining the collection of trademarks documentation (in paper form) as well as the electronic database of trademarks applied for and registered at the Department of IPRs; - Publishing and distribute a Newsletter.
+IP-related curricula should be developed and inserted in commerce and business curricula. - 16.
+IP side-events should be organized in trade fairs and in events dedicated to SMEs, particularly sectorial events. - 17.
+The various training programs should be systematically evaluated to assess the impact on the participants, their satisfaction with the subjects and the presentations, the quality of lecturers and presenters, etc. Ideally, the SME CD should establish a system to measure the impact of their training events in the short and medium term (by adapting to the local context the "Kirkpatrick model" for evaluation). - 18.
+The SME CD should enter into formal memorandums of understanding with the various Government institutions handling IP matters (i.e.: the Ministry of Industry, Mines and Energy and the Ministry of Culture) in order to better coordinate all their activities within the context of the operations of the SME CD.
+This would be particularly important with respect to the provision of advice in the respective areas of expertise and in the organization of training events for the benefit of SMEs.
+For this purpose, it is suggested to organize at least once per month special meetings of the Management Committee to ensure that the various areas of IP are not taught in isolation, but in a coordinated manner. - 19.
+Similarly, the SME CD should enter into formal memorandums of understanding with all main enforcement agencies with a view not only to performing their respective responsibilities in a more coordinated manner, but also to providing joint training and capacity building to SME representatives. - 20.
+The SME CD should enter into formal memorandums of understanding with local universities in order to cooperate with them on a sustainable and continuous basis at the institutional level, as well as with the most active Research and Development Centers in order to favor the creation of a patent culture among scientists and researchers and the establishment of synergies between them and local SMEs. - 21.
+The SME CD, as part of its outreach and capacity building functions (please see section 3C for more details), should: - Publish informative books, brochures, and magazines on its activities, including upcoming and past training programs; - Publish documents, brochures, magazines related to industrial property rights targeting users in foreign countries, with a view to attracting the protection of foreign IPRs in Cambodia, with consequent inflow of Foreign Direct Investments (FDIs);